Page Contributor(s): Luke Hise, Phoenix, AZ.

 ALTERNATE ROUTE TO HALEAKALA SUMMIT

 From the start of the Waipoli climb to Haleakala Summit is the #2 most difficult climb in the U.S. (33.8 miles/10,021 feet/ 5.9% average grade/Fiets 18.68; we did not rank it because it is impassable on a road bike).
-From Waipoli Road at about mile 13 to Haleakala Summit is roughly 18.2 miles/7,185 feet/8.9%/Fiets 17.12 -- that alone would be #6 U.S. This is not manageable on a road bike, so we do not include it on our list, but at 18.68 Fiets it ranks #2 U.S. and #6 World (we do not rank it because it cannot be done on a road bike).
+From Waipoli Road at about mile 13 to Haleakala Summit is roughly 18.2 miles/7,185 feet/8.9%/Fiets 17.12 -- that alone would be #6 U.S. This is not manageable on a road bike, so we do not include it on our list, but at 18.68 Fiets it would rank #2 U.S. and #28 World (we do not rank it because it cannot be done on a road bike).
 See the RideWithGPS route for more information.

 PJAMM Strava Buddy Ray Gurzynski writes of this spectacular adventure: